Visible and valued: a 'stage not age' approach

 During a student’s journey through Junior School, they can choose from a wide range of ‘Passion Projects’ in the form of cocurricular and specialist programs.
 This allows students to celebrate and complement their personal interests and strengths.

-Esther Hill, the Dean of Teaching and Learning and Director of Djoowak, the Beyond Boundaries Institute, at All Saints’ College explains how we make learning personalisable for our students
+Esther Hill, the Director of Teaching and Learning and Director of Djoowak, the Beyond Boundaries Institute, at All Saints’ College explains how we make learning personalisable for our students

 In the Senior School, flexible timetabling is another tool that helps us meet the needs of students who require extension, acceleration or just a different kind of program.

 And such an approach is firmly-rooted in vast tracts of research.
 The most recent Gonski Report, for instance, emphasises the fact that developing ways to personalise learning for students so that they can work at, and achieve, their personal best while at school will feature in ‘future schools’.

 In addition, the work of Professor Yong Zhao, Jan Owen AM, Ron Ritchhart, Michael Fullan and Sir Ken Robinson, amongst others, supports the shift to personalised learning.